Lanxin2626/comp5347-ass/README.md

 * **Ruoyao Tan** - front end deisgn of Signin/Signup page and User page
 * **Xufeng Zheng** - back end implementation of Main page and Signin/Signup page
-* **Ning Yang** - back end implementation of Checkout page and User page
+* **Ning Yang** - back end implementation of Checkout page and User page (add the item to cart backend logic and file-upload frontend+backend logic)

 See also the list of [contributors](https://github.sydney.edu.au/COMP5347-2022/WebDev-11/graphs/contributors) who participated in this project.